MicrosoftDocs/sql-docs/docs/big-data-cluster/private-restrict-egress-traffic.md

 ms.prod: sql
 ms.technology: big-data-cluster
 ms.topic: conceptual
+ms.custom: kr2b-contr-experiment
 ---

-# Restrict egress traffic of big data clusters in Azure Kubernetes Service (AKS) private cluster
+# Restrict egress traffic from big data clusters in Azure Kubernetes Service (AKS) private cluster

 [!INCLUDE[big-data-clusters-banner-retirement](../includes/bdc-banner-retirement.md)]

-You can restrict egress traffic from Big Data Clusters. *Azure Kubernetes Service (AKS)* provisions a standard SKU Load Balancer.
+You can restrict egress traffic from Big Data Clusters with *Azure Kubernetes Service (AKS)*.
+The service provisions a standard SKU Load Balancer.
 This is set up and used for egress by default.
-Now the default setup may not meet all scenarios and requirements.
+Now, the default setup may not meet all scenarios and requirements.
 For example, if public IPs are disallowed or additional *hops* are required for egress.
-You can define a user-defined route table if the cluster disallows public IPs and sits behind a *network virtual appliance (NVA)*.
+You can define a *user-defined route (UDR)* table if the cluster disallows public IPs and sits behind a *network virtual appliance (NVA)*.

 AKS clusters have unrestricted outbound (egress) internet access.
 This is for management and operational purposes.
-Worker nodes in an AKS cluster need to access certain ports and *fully qualified domain names (FQDNs)* for instance:
+Worker nodes in an AKS cluster need to access certain ports and *fully qualified domain names (FQDNs)*, for instance:

 * Worker node OS security updates, the cluster needs to pull base system container images from Microsoft Container Registry (MCR)
 * GPU enabled AKS worker nodes need to access some endpoints from Nvidia to install driver